Aled Jones: 1990s–present

 Following the publication of Aled's Forty Favourite Hymns in 2009, a further book, Favourite Christmas Carols, was published on 28 October 2010; Jones took the book on his UK tour in November and December 2010.
 On 29 November, his CD, Aled's Christmas Gift, was issued to accompany the book.

 On 11 October 2010, Jones was confirmed to take over as stand-in presenter of the early morning breakfast slot on BBC Radio 2 following the departure of Sarah Kennedy, a role he occasionally covered in the years leading up to her departure.
 Jones covered this slot for six weeks until the beginning of his UK tour.

-Jones is mentoring Isabel Suckling, the youngest classical recording artist signed by Decca Records and first choirgirl to sign a record contract with a major music label.
-Suckling's debut album was strongly endorsed by Jones, who described it as "breathtaking" and it was released on 29 November 2010.
+Jones mentored Isabel Suckling, the youngest classical recording artist signed by Decca Records and first choirgirl to sign a record contract with a major music label.
+Suckling's debut album was strongly endorsed by Jones, who described it as "breathtaking", and it was released on 29 November 2010.

-In 2011, Jones hosted the television and DVD series, Classical Destinations III, Aled Jones' Ultimate Travel Guide to Classical Music which was filmed on his travels in the UK, Europe, Scandinavia and Australia.
+In 2011, Jones hosted the television and DVD series Classical Destinations III, Aled Jones' Ultimate Travel Guide to Classical Music, which was filmed on his travels in the UK, Europe, Scandinavia and Australia.

 On 9 November 2018, Jones released In Harmony, a collaboration album with English tenor Russell Watson.
 They followed on 1 November 2019 with Back in Harmony, which debuted at number 1 on the UK Classical Albums chart.

 On 4 November 2022, Jones and Watson released the album Christmas with Aled and Russell.
 The album debuted at number 1 on the Classical Artists Albums Chart and number 14 on the main albums chart.
 The album was preceded by two singles; the first, "A Spaceman Came Travelling", was released on 21 October 2022.
 The second single, "O Holy Night", was released on 4 November 2022.
 The duo toured the UK in November and December 2022.

+In early 2024, Jones toured The Classic Hall of Fame with The Fulltone Orchestra.

+Personal life

+Jones met his wife, Claire Fossett, in 1995 while he was performing in a production of Joseph and the Amazing Technicolour Dreamcoat in Blackpool.
+Fossett is a former trapeze artist and member of the Fossett circus family.
+The couple married on 6 January 2001 at St Paul's Church, Covent Garden.
+They have two children: a daughter, Emilia, who is a BAFTA-nominated actress, and a son.
+They live in Barnes, London.